 Yarrow is on of the most powerful natural astringents on the planet.
 For centuries it has been used to control blood flow from soldiers wounded on the battlefield.

 All of the parts of a wild yarrow plant that grow above ground can be used to make natural medicine.
-This healing weed has a sweet, with a slight and not unpleasant, bitter tang.
+Although yarrow is edible, this healing weed has a sweet, with a slight and not unpleasant, bitter tang.
 Wild yarrow both tastes and smells similar to common cooking herbs, such as tarragon, oregano, and rosemary.

 Yarrow is also often referred to as the nosebleed plant, old man’s pepper, and devil’s nettle.
 Native American tribes used the wild plant for both its nutritional and medicinal properties, and is commonly referred to it as either the squirrel’s tail or the chipmunk’s tail.